nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Add an anime to the bookmark.

 Format: `bookmark -a <ANIME_ID>`

+> :warning: You cannot add duplicate anime into the same bookmark.

 > :memo: Add Bookmark `<ANIME_ID>` is identified using `[Id: 1]` from `1.
 Cowboy Bebop [Id: 1]` which can be found in both outputs of `search` and `browse` command